 Did you spot the pretty wreath on my front door at the top of the post?
 Well here it is again, flanked by pretty twinkly lights.
 Every year, I get a wreath from Lynch Creek Farm and can’t wait for it to arrive.
 I’m particularly loving the simplicity of this year’s which is filled with evergreens and has a pretty blue bow and bells.

 And that’s it, friends!
-My simple and uncluttered 2020 Christmas home tour with blue decor!
+My simple and uncluttered Christmas home tour with blue decor!
 Perhaps a touch away from being traditional, but I think it embraces natural winter colors and my of course, my favorite colors!

 What do you think?
 What colors are you decorating with this year?
 I’d love to know!